-For example, in California, the minimum wage is $9 per hour, so workers there get the California wage, not the federal wage.
-Those lucky enough to work in San Francisco are entitled to the city's even higher minimum wage of $10.74 an hour.
-But in Georgia, the minimum wage is $5.15 per hour, so workers there get the federal wage of $7.25 per hour, not the Georgia wage.
-(To find out what the minimum wage is in your state, refer to the U.S. Department of Labor's handy online map at www.dol.gov/whd/minwage/america.htm.)
+For example, in California, the minimum wage is $10 per hour for employers with up to 25 employees and $10.50 for employers with more than 25 employees.
+Those lucky enough to work in San Francisco are entitled to the city's even higher minimum wage of $13 an hour.
+But in Georgia, the minimum wage is $5.15 per hour, so most workers there get the federal wage of $7.25 per hour, not the Georgia wage.
+(To find out what the minimum wage is in your state, see the U.S. Department of Labor's handy online map at www.dol.gov/whd/minwage/america.htm.)

 Not all workers are entitled to the minimum wage.
 If you are an independent contractor as opposed to an employee, then you are not covered by minimum wage laws.
-Also, certain categories of employees -- such as farm workers and professional workers -- do not fall within the minimum wage laws (more on this below).
+Also, certain categories of employees—such as farm workers and certain professional workers—do not fall within the minimum wage laws (more on this below).
 Finally, there are special rules for workers who earn tips, for young workers, and for student workers.
 Read on to learn more about workers who aren't typically covered under minimum wage laws.
 (And to learn more about wage laws in general, check out Nolo's Employee Wage and Hour Rights FAQ of find out about your state's laws below.)

 If you are legally an employee, then you are entitled to be paid at least the minimum wage unless you fall into one of the categories described in this section.

 Commissioned sales employees.
 If you are a salesperson for a company and you earn more than half of your compensation in commissions, then you are exempt from the minimum wage laws if your earnings average one and a half times the minimum wage per hour.